 Create intros, breaks, and outros for your meetings with animations, countdown timers, music, and more!

-How to integrate a timer or countdown clock in Microsoft Teams
+To use a timer or countdown clock in Microsoft Teams

 Microsoft Teams does not currently feature a timer tab; however, we can use the “Website” tab to create our own timer tab.
 If you don’t know of any online timers, you can use the same timer I’ll be using.
 You can find the site here.

-Note: Please be aware that each instance of the integration will operate differently for each user.
+info Note: Please be aware that each instance of the integration will operate differently for each user.
 For instance, if you set a 10-minute timer, your colleague can simultaneously run a 15-minute timer.

 To start, head to your desired Teams channel and look for the “+” button in its tab bar.
 You need to click the “+” button to proceed.